 Intention: Experiencing situations where you need to negotiate, have clear goals, communicate effectively, lead, and be pro-active.

-Level of the game: III
+Game used: El Plan: the adventure of enterprise Level of the game: III Dynamic: Team

-Dynamic: Team

 After playing the game El Plan many times with an individual focus, we saw the need to repurpose it to deal with the individualism of players' decision-making processes and the fact that many people remained silent when they saw that other players had made mistakes, or were not collaborative and efficient.